garrandall/popular-music-data/tracks/same-bitches-post-malone-g-eazy-yg.md

 I know you only like me 'cause I just spent a hundred bands in one night Spent a hundred bands in one night
 I know you wanna live this life
-But I can't make a ho a housewife (ohh, no)
+But I can't make a ho a housewife (oh, no)
 What's your name?
 Who's your daddy?
 Is he rich like me?
 Is he rich like me?
 Yeah, yeah, yeah